-~ There are no fancy entrance gates, nor is there a groomed campground within the preserve.
+There are no fancy entrance gates, nor is there a groomed campground within the St. Sebastian River Preserve State Park.

-To get there, you travel on unpaved roads that require deft handling.
-Other than a buffer road along the C-54 canal, which divides the park, motorized vehicles are prohibited.
+To get to St. Sebastian River Preserve, you travel on unpaved roads that require deft handling.
+Other than a buffer road along the C-54 canal, which divides the park, motorized vehicles are prohibited in the interior.

 You can hike until you drop on 60 miles of trails through 22,000 acres of wilderness, trails that are also open to mountain bikes and horseback riding.